OmkarYelsange/ROCK-PAPER-SCISSORS-GAME/README.md

 Rock beats Scissors
 Scissors beats Paper
 Paper beats Rock
-Each round is determined by comparing your choice to the computer's.
+Each round is determined by comparing your choice to the computers.

 🧠 Learning Highlights
 DOM manipulation and event handling